Test ID: HSMWB Hepatosplenomegaly Panel, Blood

 Preferred: Lavender top (EDTA)

-Acceptable: Green top (sodium heparin, lithium heparin) or yellow top (ACD B)
+Acceptable: Green top (sodium heparin, lithium heparin), yellow top (ACD B)

 Specimen Volume: 1 mL